Ilya-Zhulin/UIKit-markup-for-SEBLOD/README.md

 # UIKit markup for SEBLOD
  Markup.php for SEBLOD 3.x templates with UIKit 3.x html
+ To use this override put file `markup.php` to fields folder and include `markup.min.js` to your page.

 ## Form Icon
 To make form input with icons in common case use `data-form-icon` attribute (like `data-form-icon="user"`)